Saratuftstsp/DPOpt_exps/README.md

 https://github.com/viktorleis/job

 # How to Use
 ** Read the following list in its entirity before

+1. Run restore.sh.

-Run the script run_noise.py using the following format:
+2. Run the script run_noise.py using the following format:

 python3 run_noisy.py <case> <column> <queries>